 Sit on your sit bones with your legs crossed and feet relaxed.
 Lift your spine straight to the sky and allow your hands to rest on your knees with the palms facing down.
-Practice breathing, and savor the peace and tranquility of the moment.
+Practice breathing, and savour the peace and tranquillity of the moment.

-P.S: If you can liked this blog you can find Sophie’s origional blog at LiveStrong along with a few other yoga tips.
+P.S: If you can like this blog you can find Sophie’s original blog at LiveStrong along with a few other yoga tips.

 Never Miss Another Post